neloduka-sobe/techstream/docs/README.md

 OR

-Simply use the diployed link: https://neloduka-sobe.github.io/techstream/
+Simply use the deployed link: https://neloduka-sobe.github.io/techstream/

 ## Credits & Data Sources